There are many planting companies out there, so why work with us at Next Generation?

 Probation period – planters will begin the season with a three week probationary period in which both quality work and the ability to earn over minimum wage must be demonstrated.

 Camp Cost will be charged when not planting on a planting day.

 Vacation and Statutory Holiday Pay is included in the tree price.
-This is broken out on the pay stub.
+This is detailed and broken down on each pay stub.